umami-hep/salt/docs/configuration.md

     data:
         variables:
             ...
-            parameters:
+            PARAMETERS:
             - mass
             ...
     ```
-- `parameters` section: In a dedicated section, for each parameter, specify the values of the parameter that appear in your training set (as a list in `train`) and the value you wish to evaluate the model at (`test`).
+- `PARAMETERS` section: In a dedicated section, for each parameter, specify the values of the parameter that appear in your training set (as a list in `train`) and the value you wish to evaluate the model at (`test`).
 Optionally you can include a list of probabilties for each parameter corresponding to the probabilities of assigning background jets one of the parameter values given in `train`.
 These probabilties should reflect how each parameter value is represented within the training data set.
 If probabilities are not given, values will be assigned to background jets with equal probability.
-Ensure parameters appear in the same order in `parameters` as in `variables`.
+Ensure parameters appear in the same order in `PARAMETERS` as in `variables`.
     ```yaml
-    parameters:
+    PARAMETERS:
         mass:
             train: [5, 16, 55]
             test: 40